cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 - One output cell which will store `Pedersen(a, b)`.

-The following diagram shows in a simplified way how the validation and deduction properties work.
+The following diagram shows in a simplified way how the validation and deduction properties work, by focusing ourselves on the memory when running instructions involving builtin segments.

-The program is in the state n, the instructions that follow compute the Pedersen hash of 17 and 38 and assert it to the output segment, leaving the program in state n+3.
-Finally, it tries to assert a relocatable to the output segment which crashes the VM.

 ![Diagram of the memory while computing the pedersen hash of two values and storing it in the output segment](builtin-example-pedersen-output.png)

+- The memory is in the state n.
+  The segment of index 2 is the output segment.
+  The segment of index 3 is the Pedersen segment.
+- The first two instructions assert two felts `17` and `38` to the input cells `3:0` and `3:1`.
+- The memory is now in the state n+2.
+Let's deconstruct this instruction:

+  1. Read the value at `3:2`
+     - The cell `3:2` is read.
+     - It is an output cell for Pedersen, which is empty.
+     - Then, the Cairo VM must compute the Pedersen hash of the two previous input cells: `3:0` and `3:1` and store it at `3:2`.
+     - Read the values at `3:0` and `3:1`.
+       Are the two values stored Felt ?
+Yes, `17` and `38`.
+     - Compute `Pedersen(17, 38)`.
+     - Store it on `3:2` cell.
+  2. Assert the read value `Pedersen(17, 38)` to `2:0`
+     - Is `Pedersen(17, 38)` a Felt?
+Yes.

+- The memory is now in the state n+3.
+  The last instruction tries asserting `1:4` to the `2:1`, of the output segment:
+  - Is `1:2` a Felt?
+No. The VM crashes.